-After English, Welsh, and Polish, the next most widely spoken languages are Indian and Pakistani ones like Urdu, Bengali, Gujarati, and Punjabi, which taken together account for about a million people.
+After English, Welsh, and Polish, the next most widely spoken languages are of Indian and Pakistani origin, like Urdu, Bengali, Gujarati, and Punjabi, which taken together account for about a million people.
 There are also about 141,000 Chinese speakers and other pockets of smaller languages.
+Who knew!

 Interestingly, academics believe that the wide variety of languages spoken in the UK may start to change the way English is spoken in the region.

 That being said, any number of languages can and will begin to influence English, particularly because the census data reveals that approximately 13% of the total population was born abroad.
-Over a million households have residents whose primary language is English, and this will mean that the English they speak in the UK will continue to change, and in different ways than the English we speak in the U.S. will change.
+Over a million households have residents whose primary language is English.
+This will mean that the English they speak in the UK will continue to change, and in different ways than the English spoken in the U.S. will change.

 The entire region has a rich cultural heritage, and the breadth of languages spoken there clearly reflects that fact.
 And as time continues to pass, those languages will continue to influence one another, as they always have.